 You will then be allocated to one of our highly skilled psychologists, all of whom have been trained in GMCT.

-At this point, you will be asked to book four separate sessions for your partner and your detailed assessment phase:
+At this point, you will be asked to book four sessions for you and your partner for the detailed assessment phase:

-- Session 4: a joint session to discuss all results of the assessment, including the Gottman online assessment questionnaire (discussed below), and treatment planning.
+Session 4: a joint Feedback session to discuss all results of the assessment, including the Gottman online assessment questionnaire (discussed below), and treatment planning.

-Between Session 1 and 2, you will be asked to complete the Gottman Institute’s online assessment questionnaire – the Relationship Checkup (RC).
+Either before Session 1 or after Session 3, you will be asked to complete the Gottman Institute’s online assessment questionnaire – the Relationship Checkup (RC).
 This is a comprehensive psychometric measure that pinpoints the specific areas of need within your relationship.
 The RC is completed outside of session, and takes approximately 60-90mins, on average.
-It is filled out separately by both of you, and needs to be completed before your individual sessions, sessions 2 and 3.
+It is filled out separately by both of you, and needs to be completed before your Feedback session (Session 4).

 Whilst completing the assessment phase may feel onerous, the more information you are able to provide your psychologist, the more able your psychologist will be to tailor a treatment plan for you and your partner that addresses the specific issues within your relationship.

-The Gottman Institute recommends a minimum 17hrs of therapy (not including the initial 4 assessment sessions) to cover the basic necessities of the treatment.
-Shoalhaven Psychology recommends 11-12, 1hr to 1.5hr appointments, – whenever possible – as preference for your treatment sessions (as, from experience these sessions can comfortably address issues and skills effectively).
+The Gottman Institute recommends a minimum 17 hrs of therapy (not including the initial 4 assessment sessions) to cover the basic necessities of the treatment.
+Shoalhaven Psychology recommends 11 – 12, 1 hr treatment sessions after the initial assessment sessions (as from experience these sessions can comfortably address issues and skills effectively).

-The investment for your relationship is $1230.
-50% of the fee would be taken 7 days before your first appointment, the final 50% would be processed on the day of your first appointment.
+The investment for your relationship is $1,400.00 (initial 4 assessment sessions).
+Please note that 50% ($700.00) of the fee is taken 7 days before your first appointment, the final 50% would be processed on the day of your first appointment.